-The West Virginia University Libraries (WVUL) Collection Policy document our mission, background, fund allocations, and guiding principles for library collection development and management, including materials selection, donations, requests, and assessment.
+The West Virginia University Libraries (WVUL) Collection Development Policy documents our mission, background, fund allocations, and guiding principles for library collection development and management, including materials selection, donations, requests, and assessment.

 The WVU Libraries encompass nine libraries statewide.
 Facilities in Morgantown include the Downtown Campus Library, Evansdale Library, Health Sciences Library, Law Library, Depository, and West Virginia & Regional History Center.
 Onsite collections include nearly 1.8 million print books, more than 700,000 eBooks, and more than 120,000 online journals.
 Regional facilities include WVU Charleston Health Sciences Library, Mary F. Shipper Library at Potomac State College of WVU, and the WVU Tech Library at the Institute of Technology.